Martin Scorsese: 'Cinema is gone'

 Scorsese, apostle of cinema, continues the fight.
 His Film Foundation has helped restore more than 750 films.
 And he regularly pens supportive letters to young directors whose films he admires.

 Imagine that in your mailbox.
-Almost like getting a letting from your god.
+Almost like getting a letter from your god.

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP